Skip to main content

 • npm or pnpm as a package manager

-• Tailwind CSS configured (if you plan to use Shadcn-style components)
+• Tailwind CSS configured

 The MCP server provides a bridge between your development environment and our component registry, enabling seamless integration of Chipi components into your projects.